(This article was inspired after reading an article by Patrick Walker and Jayashri Kulkarni of Monash University in Melbourne, Australia)

-Currently, BPD is not viewed as ordinary and much of our mental health system is designed to treat BPD without good outcomes.
+Our mental health system is not currently designed to treat BPD with very good outcomes.
 If we were to consider a new understanding of BPD – one in which early trauma is the dominant ingredient, would we have more success with treatment outcomes?
 After all, an essential component of hypnotherapy is helping our clients perceive situations more accurately.
 So, should we as professionals, consider a similar perceptual move?

 Shifting the label to one of “complex trauma” indicates that there is fluidity to how people respond over time, not just static limitations such as a personality disorder indicates.

 Hypnotherapists work with behaviors that develop over time, called habit patterns.
 These patterns are repetitive responses to stimuli.
-However, responses can be neutralized, rewired and redirected in order to create more appropriate behaviors and more desired outcomes.
+However, responses can be neutralized and rewired to create more appropriate behaviors and more desired outcomes.
 This is the domain of hypnotherapy.